NCSickels/CybersecurityMasterRepo/README.md

-# PentestMasterRepo
+# CybersecurityMasterRepo
-Complete collection of notes, resources, and tools for pentesting and development.
+Complete collection of notes, resources, and tools for Cybersecurity, Pentesting, and development.